fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v1.0.13/Set-AzureRmRouteConfig.md

 psdx_paramvalues

 - Internet.
-The default Internet gateway provided by azure_2.
+The default Internet gateway provided by Azure.
 - None.
 If you specify this value, the route does not forward packets.
 - VirtualAppliance.
-A virtual appliance that you add to your azure_2 virtual network.
+A virtual appliance that you add to your Azure virtual network.
 - VirtualNetworkGateway.
-An azure_2server-to-server virtual private network gateway.
+An Azureserver-to-server virtual private network gateway.
 - VnetLocal.
 The local virtual network.
 If you have two subnets, 10.1.0.0/16 and 10.2.0.0/16 in the same virtual network, select a value of VnetLocal for each subnet to forward to the other subnet.